ga4ghpoc/server/readme.md

 # GA4GH API PoC #

-> **Disclaimer: It is not recommended to put any customer or confidential data into this PoC environment as it is not secure.
-Going against these recommendations is at your own risk.**

-This PoC aims to provide instructions to set up a cross-site structure where the API can be evaluated. **This PoC is not secure and as such:**
+This Proof-of-Concept (PoC) aims to provide instructions to set up server for a limited evaluation exercise.

-- **Please never run this in a production environment** (where you store confidential customer data) or in the same network with production servers
+- **Please never run this in a production environment** (where you store confidential customer data) or in the same network with production servers.
-- The PoC only aims to establish if network connectivity and API calls work, secure storage and access management is not in the scope

 ## Infrastructure requirements ##